Cysteine synthase

+The enzyme can transfer the 2-amino-2-carboxyethyl group to other nucleophiles.
+For example, it has been found to be involved in the final step of the biosynthesis of quisqualic acid in the vine Quisqualis indica.
+However, it has different selectivity to the enzyme uracilylalanine synthase, which also converts O-acetylserine to amino acid derivatives.
+It uses pyridoxal phosphate as a cofactor.
+Chloride and sulfate ions can act as inhibitors of the enzyme by binding at an allosteric site.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is O3-acetyl-L-serine:hydrogen-sulfide 2-amino-2-carboxyethyltransferase.
 Other names in common use include O-acetyl-L-serine sulfhydrylase, O-acetyl-L-serine sulfohydrolase, O-acetylserine (thiol)-lyase, O-acetylserine (thiol)-lyase A, O-acetylserine sulfhydrylase, O3-acetyl-L-serine acetate-lyase (adding hydrogen-sulfide), acetylserine sulfhydrylase, cysteine synthetase, S-sulfocysteine synthase, 3-O-acetyl-L-serine:hydrogen-sulfide, and 2-amino-2-carboxyethyltransferase.
 This enzyme participates in 3 metabolic pathways: cysteine metabolism, selenoamino acid metabolism, and sulfur metabolism.
-It employs one cofactor, pyridoxal phosphate.